The Bankrate promise

 How to combine an everyday spending card with a specialized credit card

 How do you know which specialized credit card to choose?
-Ask yourself if there’s one category of spending that takes up a large percentage of your budget.
+Consider whether there is one category of spending that takes up a large percentage of your budget.
 Combining an everyday spending card with a store credit card, for example, could save you a lot of money every time you shop at your favorite retailer.
 Some people pair an everyday spending card with a travel, airline or hotel credit card to get the most out of every purchase, whether at home or on vacation.

 Knowing where your money goes and where you’d like to earn the most rewards will help you choose the credit card combination that works best for you.